mwhipple/brine/docs/introduction.rst

 Key Features
 ************

+Request Construction and Response Assertion Step Definitions
+	The most essential feature is that which is menthoed above: the ability to issue constructed requests and validate responses.
+The other features largely supplement this core functionality to support a wider range of use cases.

 Variable Binding/Expansion
-	In cases where dynamic data is in the response or is desired for the request, then values can be bound to identifiers which can then be expanded using `Mustache <http://mustache.github.io>`_ templates in
+	To support cases where dynamic data is in the response or is desired for the request, values can be bound to identifiers which can then be expanded using `Mustache <http://mustache.github.io>`_ templates in
 	your feature files.

-Type Transforms
+Type Conversion and Coercion
 	Different types of data can be expressed directly in the feature files or expanded into variables by using the appropriate syntax for that type.

-Type Coercion
-	Related to transforms, a facility ito coerce types is also provided.
-	This allows more intelligent comparison of inputs which have been transformed to a richer data type with those that have not been transformed (normally strings).
-	As an example, comparing a date/time value with a string will attempt to parse the string to a date/time so shtat the values can be compared using the proper semantics.
+	A facility it coerce types to allow more intelligent comparison of calues is also provided.
+This allows for implicit conversion of simpler values (normally strings) when paired with an operand of a richer type (such as a date/time).

 :ref:`resource_cleanup`
-	Tests are likely to create resources which should then be cleaned up, restoring the pre-test state of the system.
+	Tests are likely to create resources which should then be cleaned up so that the system can be restored to its pre-test state.
 	Steps to facilitate this are provided.

-Authentication
-	Presently OAuth2 is supported to issue authenticated requests during a test (likely using a feature :keyword:`Background`).

-Request Construction and Response Assertion Step Definitions
-	The previous features combined with the library of provided steps should cover all of the functionality needed to exercise and validate all of the functionality exposed by your REST API.
+Common Client Behavior
+	Clients can be configured to adopt standard behavior such as adding headers to satisfy security requirements.

+Definition of Reusable Actions
+	Rather than executing actions immediately they can be stored for subsequent evaluation.
+This is currently used to support polling behavior to allow for delayed convergence (such as when using eventually consistent systems), but the mechnism can be extended to provide a range of functionality.